Electoral list: Replacement lists

 When an elected representative vacates their seat, the casual vacancy in a list-PR system is typically filled by the highest-ranked candidate on the departed representative's list who was not already elected.
 For personal or party-strategic reasons, this person may choose to cede the place to a lower-ranked colleague.

 Replacement lists are sometimes used to fill casual vacancies in single transferable vote electoral systems.
 An example is European Parliament elections in Ireland since 1984.

+By country

+New Zealand

+In New Zealand's mixed-member proportional (MMP) system, the "party list" refers to the closed list of candidates nominated by a registered party for election to the New Zealand Parliament.
+Voters cast two votes: one for an electorate candidate and one for the party at large.
+The "party vote" determines the overall distribution of seats in Parliament, with candidates from the party list being elected based on their ranking on the list.

+Germany

+The state list (German: Landesliste) is a closed list of candidates nominated by parties at the state level, used in Germany's mixed-member proportional (MMP) system to allocate seats based on the party's share of the second vote (Zweitstimme).